18F/handbook/pages/tools/text-editors.md

   default.
 Also available on OS X via [Homebrew](https://brew.sh/).
 - [Emacs](https://www.gnu.org/software/emacs/): Installed on OS X and Linux by default.
 Also available on OS X via [Homebrew](https://brew.sh/)
-- [Visual Studio Code](https://code.visualstudio.com/): VS Code is very extensible with lots plugins.
+- [Visual Studio Code](https://code.visualstudio.com/): Free and open source.
+VS Code is very extensible with lots plugins.
 One great plugin for pairing is [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare), which supports live editing of the same file, sharing a terminal session, port